mikeroyal/Apple-Silicon-Guide/README.md

  * [SceneKit](https://developer.apple.com/scenekit/) is a high-level 3D graphics framework that helps you create 3D animated scenes and effects in your iOS apps.
  * [SwiftUI](https://developer.apple.com/documentation/swiftui) is a user interface toolkit that provides views, controls, and layout structures for declaring your app's user interface.
 The SwiftUI framework provides event handlers for delivering taps, gestures, and other types of input to your application.
  * [UIKit](https://developer.apple.com/documentation/uikit) is a framework provides the required infrastructure for your iOS or tvOS apps.
 It provides the window and view architecture for implementing your interface, the event handling infrastructure for delivering Multi-Touch and other types of input to your app, and the main run loop needed to manage interactions among the user, the system, and your app.
+ * [SpriteKit](https://developer.apple.com/documentation/spritekit) is a general-purpose framework for drawing shapes, particles, text, images, and video in two dimensions.
+It leverages Metal to achieve high-performance rendering, while offering a simple programming interface to make it easy to create games and other graphics-intensive apps.
  * [MetalFX](https://developer.apple.com/videos/play/wwdc2022/10103/) is a new API that provides platform optimized graphics effects for Metal applications.
 With MetalFX Upscaling, your application can now render frames at a lower resolution, reducing rendering time, without compromising rendering quality.
 We'll also show you how and when to use its two effects: spatial upscaling, which delivers substantial performance gains, and temporal AA and upscaling, which delivers the highest quality rendering.

 <p align="center">